 Some pedestrian accident victims feel confident in their ability to recover compensation by themselves.
 Representatives of insurance companies often encourage this line of thinking.

 In some cases, an insurer will quickly extend a settlement offer to resolve the case.
-Despite these offers usually being nowhere near what victims are actually entitled to recover, some people quickly accept the offers out of fear, while others attempt to negotiate.
+Though these offers often fall short of what victims deserve, some accept them out of fear, while others try to negotiate.

 All conversations with insurance company agents carry a significant risk for victims because they are typically recorded, and many victims unknowingly make statements that ultimately damage their later claims.
-One reason you need an attorney as early in your case as possible is to have these types of phone calls handled on your behalf.
+One reason you need a pedestrian accident lawyer as early in your case as possible is to have these types of phone calls handled on your behalf.

 Farris, Riley & Pitt, LLP will immediately begin negotiating with the insurer handling your case for a fair and full settlement.
 We can also file a lawsuit when an insurance company is unwilling to provide a satisfactory amount of compensation.